rschmehl/awesco.eu/content/awe-explained/index.md

 [^25]: Volkan Salma, Richard Ruiterkamp, Michiel Kruijff, M. M. (René) van Paassen, Roland Schmehl: "Current and Expected Airspace Regulations for Airborne Wind Energy Systems".
 In: Roland Schmehl (Ed.)
 "Airborne Wind Energy - Advances in Technology Development and Research", Green Energy and Technology, Springer Nature Singapore, pp. 703-725, 2018. {{< doi_button doi="10.1007/978-981-10-1947-0_29" >}}{{< pdf_button url="Salma2018.pdf" >}}
 It is planned to start operating the AP3 at a test site in Ireland, which is developed together with [E.On](https://www.eon.com/en/about-us/media/press-release/2017/eon-develops-a-demonstration-site-for-airborne-wind-technology-in-ireland.html).

-While Makani and Ampyx Power both use tethered aircraft with conventional aerodynamic control surfaces, German company Enerkíte is [developing a swept wing](https://www.dw.com/en/kites-collect-wind-energy-in-berlin/av-48280521) that itself functions as an aerodynamic control surface, actuated by three tethers, each controlled individually from the ground station.
-The [wing surface area](https://www.enerkite.de/downloads/EnerKite_200_Technical_Data_EN_SM.pdf) of the EK200 is 30 m<sup>2</sup> and its nominal power is 100 kW.
-A rotational mast is used for launching as illustrated in the following.
+While Makani and Ampyx Power both use tethered aircraft with conventional aerodynamic control surfaces, German company [Enerkíte](http://enerkite.com) is developing a swept wing that itself functions as a single aerodynamic control surface, actuated by three tethers, each controlled individually from the ground station.
+The wing surface area of the EK200 will be 30 m<sup>2</sup> and its nominal power 100 kW.[^26]
+[^26]: Enerkíte GmbH: "Technical Data EK200".
+Kleinmachnow, Germany. {{< pdf_button url="https://www.enerkite.de/downloads/EnerKite_200_Technical_Data_EN_SM.pdf" >}}
+A rotational mast is used for [launching](https://www.dw.com/en/kites-collect-wind-energy-in-berlin/av-48280521) as illustrated in the following.

 {{< gallery album="Enerkite" height="85px" >}}

-Kitepower
+Because all electrical equipment is on the ground and the wing is bridled, its weight is relatively low such that the system can start operating at a wind speed as low as 2 m/s.

+A nominal power of 100 kW is also the development target of TU Delft startup company Kitepower, which uses a flexible membrane wing that is controlled by a suspended, remote-controlled cable robot.
+This single-tether system configuration is illustrated in the following.

 {{< gallery album="Kitepower" height="85px" >}}

-Others: Windswept, Kitemill, Twingtec, Enerkite
+The Leading Edge Inflatable (LEI) tube kite uses additional structural reinforcements to increase the maximum aerodynamic loading and lifetime of the wing.[^27]
+[^27]: Johannes Oehler, Roland Schmehl: "Aerodynamic characterization of a soft kite by in situ flow measurement".
+Wind Energy Science, Vol. 4, pp. 1-21, 2019. {{< doi_button doi="10.5194/wes-4-1-2019" >}}
+Other than the concepts of Makani and Ampyx Power that aim at utility-scale electricity generation in offshore environments, the use of a lightweight flexible membrane wing allows for high mobility and rapid deployment which can be important characteristics for certain market segments.

-{{< gallery album="Others" height="85px" >}}
+{{< gallery album="Projects" height="85px" >}}